markolofsen/django-revolution/django_revolution/README.md

 pip install django-revolution
 ```

-> **Note:** Django Revolution now uses `openapi-python-generator` for modern Python client generation with Pydantic v2 compatibility.
+> **Note:** Django Revolution now uses `openapi-python-client` for modern Python client generation with proper enum support and attrs-based models.
 The system automatically detects the environment and works with Poetry, pip, or direct installation.

 ### 2. Add to Django Settings